-If you suffer an out-of-hospital cardiac arrest in the UK you have less than a one in ten chance of surviving.
+If you have an out-of-hospital cardiac arrest in the UK you have less than a one in ten chance of surviving.
 We want to change that.

-This year the Resuscitation Council (UK) along with the British Heart Foundation, British Red Cross, St John Ambulance and Yorkshire Ambulance Service will be working together to help train as many people as possible in the UK and make sure they know how to save a life.
+The Resuscitation Council (UK) along with the British Heart Foundation, British Red Cross, St John Ambulance and Yorkshire Ambulance Service will be working together to help raise awareness of cardiac arrest and teach CPR to as many people as possible in the UK to make sure they know how to save a life.

 How can you get involved?